 Work the putty flat against the tank, ensuring the hole is sealed.
 You don’t want a big glob on the tank, you want it to be smooth and flat.

 The putty should harden in five minutes, and fully cured in one hour.
 Wait at least an hour to drive the car.
 We suggest watching the tank for leaks over the next 10-15 minutes, and then check it after the hour has passed.
-Your gas tank should now be repaired and ready to drive.
+The gas tank should be completely dry around the repair.
+Your gas tank should now be temporarily repaired and ready to drive.
 Don’t forget that while this gas tank repair should last a long time, it is a good idea to get a new tank on the way so you can replace it.
 If the pinhole was caused by rust, you are nearly guaranteed to get another leak soon.

 Photo courtesy of Wikimedia Commons.